ansible-collections/community.zabbix/docs/ZABBIX_AGENT_ROLE.md

 ### Overall Zabbix

 * `zabbix_agent_version`: This is the version of zabbix.
 Default: The highest supported version for the operating system.
-Can be overridden to 6.2, 6.0, 5.4, 5.2 5.0, 4.4, 4.0, 3.4, 3.2, 3.0, 2.4, or 2.2.
-Previously the variable `zabbix_version` was used directly but it could cause [some inconvenience](https://github.com/dj-wasabi/ansible-zabbix-agent/pull/303).
-That variable is maintained by retrocompativility.
+Can be overridden to 6.4, 6.2, or 6.0
 * `zabbix_agent_version_minor`: When you want to specify a minor version to be installed.
 Is also used for `zabbix_sender` and `zabbix_get`.
 RedHat only.
 Default set to: `*` (latest available)
-* `zabbix_repo`: Default: `zabbix`
-  * `epel`: install agent from EPEL repo
-  * `zabbix`: (default) install agent from Zabbix repo
-  * `other`: install agent from pre-existing or other repo
 * `zabbix_repo_yum`: A list with Yum repository configuration.
 * `zabbix_repo_yum_schema`: Default: `https`.
 Option to change the web schema for the yum repository(http/https)
-* `zabbix_repo_yum_disabled`: A string with repository names that should be disabled when installing Zabbix component specific packages.
-Is only used when `zabbix_repo_yum_enabled` contains 1 or more repositories.
-Default `*`.
-* `zabbix_repo_yum_enabled`: A list with repository names that should be enabled when installing Zabbix component specific packages.

 ### SElinux